Windward Passage

 No analysis available

 Car wash facilities appear to be a real shared amenity in the building.
-While fewer remarks mention it than the core amenities, there are explicit references to a 'car wash area' and 'car wash,' which match the historical MLS data.
-The evidence is strong enough to keep this feature included.
+While fewer remarks mention it than the core amenities, the explicit references to 'car wash area' and 'car wash' align well with the strong MLS history.

 No analysis available